-The Board is of the view that its size, and that of the Board Committees, and level of independence is appropriate and comprises Directors who as a group, have an appropriate balance and mix (as well as breadth and depth) of skills, knowledge and experience, and diversity of thought, so as to foster constructive and robust debate and avoid "groupthink".
-While at this point, the Board has not implemented specific board diversity policy on gender, age and ethnicity for candidates to be appointed to the Board, the Nominating Committee will, however, continue to take steps to ensure that gender, age and ethnicity of the candidates will be taken into consideration as part of its recruitment exercise.
+The Board is of the view that its size, and that of the Board Committees, and level of independence are appropriate for effective decision-making.
+As a group the Directors have an appropriate balance and mix (as well as breadth and depth) of skills, knowledge and experience, and diversity of thought, so as to foster constructive and robust debate and avoid "groupthink".

-The Nominating Committee is of the view that the current Board consists of the appropriate mix of expertise and experience to meet the Group's targets.
-Directors comprise professionals with financial, accounting and industry backgrounds who are able to contribute their area of expertise in leading the Group.
+The Nominating Committee is of the view that no individual or small group of individuals dominate the Board's decision-making process and that the current Board consists of the appropriate mix of expertise and experience to meet the Group's targets.
+Directors comprise professionals with financial, accounting and industry backgrounds who are able to tap on their area of expertise in leading the Group.
 Key information regarding the Directors can be found under the Board of Directors section in this annual report.